nishantary/TakenMind_Internship/README.md

 # TakenMind_Internship
-A repository for all the weekly assignments and done during the Training period of my Internship in TakenMind along with the Final Project and their documentation.
+A repository for all the weekly assignments done during the Training period of my Internship in TakenMind along with the Final Project and their documentation.